Shehryare/CheatSheet/README.md

 # CheatSheet
 Welcome to my cheatsheet CLI interface.
-The purpose of this application is to have a handy cheatsheet that can be accsesd at anytime without opening up any GUI's.
+The purpose of this application is to have a handy cheatsheet that can be access at anytime without opening up any GUI's.

 ## How it works
  There are 5 following commands that can be entered into the cheatsheets.